cofoundry-cms/Cofoundry.Docs/src/Framework/Html Sanitizer.md

-﻿Cofoundry includes a service for cleaning and sanitizing html which helps you prevent XSS attacks when rendering user input.
+Cofoundry includes a service for cleaning and sanitizing html which helps you prevent XSS attacks when rendering user input.

 To use this you can simply request `IHtmlSanitizer` from the DI container, or more commonly you might use the [Cofoundry View Helper](/content-management/cofoundry-view-helper) directly from a view: